 The capital city of Norway, Oslo is the prime stop for urban living in Norway.
-Being the major transportation hub in the country, if you’re visiting or moving here chances are you will set at least one foot in Oslo on at least part of your trip.
+Being the major transportation hub in the country, if you’re visiting or moving here chances are you will set foot in Oslo on at least part of your trip.

 Perhaps the most iconic stretch in Bergen is Bryggen – the old wharf line with traditional wooden buildings.
 But the entire city looks stunning from the top of Mt.
 Fløyen: accessed by hiking or taking the Fløibanen funicular to the top.

-Nightlife is top notch in Trondheim as well, with yet another city with large student population, as well as working population, there is always something going on.
+Nightlife is top notch in Bergen as well, with yet another city with large student population, as well as working population, there is always something going on.